 Yes.
-The tax base for corporation tax is the net taxable income; such net taxable income is calculated based on the results reflected in the taxpayer company's profit and loss statements, prepared in accordance with Japanese generally accepted accounting principles.
+The tax base for corporation tax is the net taxable income; such net taxable income is calculated based on the results reflected in the taxpayer company's profit and loss statements, prepared in accordance with Japanese generally accepted accounting principles, and subject to adjustments.